- For Those on the Fence

 Apply to Richmond

 Apply to Richmond via the Common Application online.
 Deadlines and required materials can be found on the Application Timeline.
-To be considered for our full-tuition Richmond Scholars program, be sure to submit your application by December 1.

 If Richmond is your first choice, consider applying under an Early Decision plan.
 Contact your admission counselor if you have questions.

-Fall Visit Opportunities
+Winter Visit Opportunities

 For High School Juniors and Sophomores...